igorwojda/kotlin-coding-challenges/misc/PuzzleGroups.md

 # Problems groups

 This section contains **subset** of puzzles that are grouped by type of solution (recursive, double pointer etc.) or type of problem (searching, sorting etc.).
+One puzzle may fit int outfile groups.

 ## Recursion